-As a criminal defense attorney with the Law Office of Brockton D. Hunter, P.A., Ryan Else is one of very few lawyers who have successfully challenged an ECRC Risk Level determination.
+As a Minneapolis criminal defense attorney with Brockton D. Hunter P.A., Ryan Else is one of very few lawyers who have successfully challenged an ECRC Risk Level determination.
 In a recent appeal, Ryan argued that his client’s constitutional right to due process was violated when the ECRC based its Risk Level assessment on allegations found in the confidential Pre-Sentence Investigation Report (PSI).
 Essentially, the committee relied on information that was unavailable to the offender and he, therefore, had no opportunity to rebut.
 The court agreed, holding that the ECRC failed to satisfy the fair hearing obligations of the Risk Level assignment process.

 Prior to his release, Ryan’s client had every reason to believe he would be assessed as a Risk Level I offender: he was considered too low a risk, compared to others in custody, to justify in-custody treatment; he had no criminal history; and, his crime of conviction implicated an extremely small victim pool.
 Instead, the ECRC ignored those presumably important factors and, on their own discretion, assigned a Risk Level II.